reflex-dev/reflex-web/case-studies/autodesk.md

 It normally requires multiple people to get an app up and there was a lack of resources available in the time frame we needed.
 ```

-The solution had to be cloud based, to connect to existing systems and they only had 30 days to deliver it all.
+The solution had to be cloud based, to connect to existing systems and they only had 60 days to deliver it all.

-Failure to deliver the value and results as contract obligations could lead to court litigations, financial losses, damaged reputation and losing the customer.
-And as Consutling services are available for high-end customers in the context of Enterprise Business Agreements, there was a lot at stake.
+Failure to deliver the value and results, due to contract obligations, could lead to court litigations, financial losses, damaged reputation and losing the customer.
+And as Consulting services are available for high-end customers in the context of Enterprise Business Agreements, there was a lot at stake.